tejasirigireddy/Feedreader-Testing/README.md

 # Feed Reader Testing with Jasmine framework

-Testing plays crucial role in software development life cycle now a days.
+Testing plays crucial role in software development life cycle(SDLC) now a days.
 I knew the designing and coding part.
 But I dint know the testing part.
 While I was working for this project, I learned how to test.
 Jasmine framework really helped me to develop the unit testing strategy by test suites.

 ## I followed the below steps to develop this application